Where can I find a list of deadlines for adding, dropping courses, etc.?

 When will my degree be posted?

-A degree statement will be posted on your transcript by the end of the week following graduation ceremonies.
+The degree will be posted on your transcript by the end of the week following graduation ceremonies.

 Am I required to participate in the graduation ceremony when I have earned my degree?